Respiratory Illnesses Associated with Use of Vaping Products

 Download summary reports for previous years

-- E-cigarette and seizures: Since June 2018, the FDA observed a slight but noticeable increase in reports from people who use e-cigarettes and have experienced seizures.
+- Seizures and e-cigarette use reports submitted 12/19/2010-3/20/2019: Since June 2018, the FDA observed a slight but noticeable increase in reports from people who use e-cigarettes and have experienced seizures.
 Many of these reports involve youth or young adult e-cigarette users.
 The FDA is continuing to seek more information about seizures following e-cigarette use to identify common risk factors and understand if any e-cigarette product attributes such as nicotine content or formulation may contribute to seizures.

-- View reports about electronic nicotine delivery system products submitted from 2009 - 2014 requested via FOIA.
+- View reports about ENDS products submitted from 2009 - 2014, requested via FOIA.

 Report a tobacco product problem related to e-cigarettes.

-Note*: The posted data does not include information submitted by researchers, information submitted by manufacturers in response to FDA requirements or information reported as a potential tobacco product violation of the Tobacco Control Act.
+*Note: Full redacted reports and summary reports with overlapping dates contain duplicate information.
+The posted data does not include information submitted by researchers, information submitted by manufacturers in response to FDA requirements or information reported as a potential tobacco product violation of the Tobacco Control Act.

-- Report identification (ID) numbers are randomly generated and may not be sequential.
+- Report identification (ID) numbers in summary reports are randomly generated and may not be sequential.

-- The information comes directly from the submitted reports.
-The information provided does not represent an analysis, interpretation, or conclusion by FDA about whether the product actually caused the reported health or product problem.
+- The information in summary reports comes directly from the submitted reports.
+The posted information does not represent an analysis, interpretation, or conclusion by FDA about whether the product actually caused the reported health or product problem.

 - FDA has not determined causality.
 The FDA is making this information available without evaluating whether the product caused the adverse experience or simply coincided with it.

-- Reporting is voluntary.
+- Reporting adverse experiences is voluntary.
 Information posted on this web page is from voluntarily submitted reports.

-- This information cannot be used to estimate risk or incidence rates.
-The information as voluntarily reported may be inaccurate or incomplete, and cannot alone form the basis of risk or incidence rates.
+- This adverse experience information cannot be used to estimate risk or incidence rates, or to compare products.
+The information as voluntarily reported may be inaccurate or incomplete and cannot independently form the basis of risk or incidence rates or product comparisons.

-- Report content may change.
-Individuals reporting a problem with a tobacco product may update or cancel their reports at a later date.
+- Report content may change over time.
+Individuals reporting a problem with a tobacco product may correct or update their reports at a later date.
 Therefore, the content of reports may change after posting.
-FDA only posts information from original reports.
+FDA only posts information from initial reports.

 If you submitted the report, you may view your submission by following the instructions found in the Frequently Asked Questions about the Safety Reporting Portal, see How do I view a submitted report?